saviola777/haxball-headless-manager/jsdoc/writing-plugins.md

 ```

 Make sure you have your server set up to send
-[CORS headers](https://enable-cors.org/) or else your plugins can't be loaded
+[CORS headers](https://enable-cors.org/) or else your plugins can't be loaded.

 ### Using a GitHub repository